dovecot/documentation/docs/core/config/service.md

    [[setting,service_client_limit]] needs to be set high enough to be able to serve all the needed connections (max connections = `process_limit * client_limit`).
-   [[setting,service_service_count]] is commonly set to `unlimited` for these services.
+   [[setting,service_restart_request_count]] is commonly set to `unlimited` for these services.
 Otherwise when the limit is beginning to be reached, the total number of available connections will shrink.
 With very bad luck that could mean that all the processes are simply waiting for the existing connections to die away before the process can die and a new one can be created.
 Although this could be made less likely by setting [[setting,service_process_limit]] higher than [[setting,service_process_min_avail]], but that's still not a guarantee since each process could get a very long running connection and the